Ry-F3/trading-journal/README.md

 1. Frontend (JavaScript/jQuery):
     * Event Binding: The $(document).on('click', '.edit-trade-button', function () { ... }) code binds a click event handler to any element with the class edit-trade-button.
 This links to the HTML elements (buttons, links, etc.) with this class that represent the "Edit Trade" functionality.
     * Callback Function: When a button with the class edit-trade-button is clicked, the provided callback function is executed.
     * Fetching Trade Details for Editing: Inside the callback function, editTrade(tradeId, rowNumber) is called, passing the tradeId and rowNumber as parameters.
-This function seems to handle the logic for fetching trade details associated with the clicked button.
+This function handles the logic for fetching trade details associated with the clicked button.
     * Error Handling: There's a try-catch block to handle any errors that might occur during the execution of the click event.

 2. Backend (Django):